tbrycekelly/ShipLogger/readme.md

 #### NMEA Setup and Information

-This logger is set up to use standard NMEA sentances from a GPS repeater to access real-time ship location information.
-In particular, the script will parse available GPGGA sentances from either a serial interface (e.g. COM port) or from a networked TCP socket connection.
+This logger is set up to use standard NMEA sentences from a GPS repeater to access real-time ship location information.
+In particular, the script will parse available GPGGA and INGGA sentances (really all \*GGA\* sentences) from either a serial interface (e.g. COM port) or from a networked TCP socket connection.
 Virtually all science vessels have one or both options available.
 For TCP connections, `nmea.type` should be set to __'tcp'__ and the specific values for `nmea.tcp.host` and `nmea.tcp.port` should be provided.
 For serial interfaces, `nmea.type` should be set to __'serial'__ and a com port specified in `nmea.serial.port`.
 In general, `nmea.serial.mode` wont need to be adjusted except for ships using a baud rate different than 9600.
 The `nmea.update` variable sets the number of seconds to wait between attempting to update the position data.
 In general 10 seconds is an appropriate interval.
 For reference, an appropriate NMEA GPGGA sentence[[ref]](https://docs.novatel.com/OEM7/Content/Logs/GPGGA.htm) is given below:

     $GPGGA,202530.00,5109.0262,N,11401.8407,W,5,40,0.5,1097.36,M,-17.00,M,18,TSTR*61